MacDue/NesticlePortSDL2/README.md

   (this is on a Linux system I've yet to attempt building on windows but it should work with mingw64)

   **Note:** You need to use at least `g++ 7` as I used C++17's ``std::filesystem`` to reimplement the ROM loader.

+  **Note 2:** After cloning do `git submodule update --init --recursive` to download the mos6502 emulator